TomasHubelbauer/regex-card-statement/README.md

 - `, částka  ` is a constant preceeding the amount and currency code
 - `(?<amount>\d+.\d{2}) ` is the amount with two decimal places precision
 - `(?<currency>\w{3})` is the three letter currency code

+## To-Do

+### Update to handle ATM withdrawal lines

+`Výběr z bankomatu: PHARRO, ULICE EVROPSKÁ, PRAHA 6, 160 00, CZ, dne 00.00.2000, částka  0000.00 CZK`

+Doesn't have the double space separating the merchant and the address so needs a bit more care.